Segment Tree Basics and Visualization

 Application Scenarios

-In Selection Sort, we will attempt to solve a requirement, which is to calculate the minimum value from index i
+In Selection Sort, we attempt to solve a requirement, which is to calculate the minimum value from index i

 to the end of the nums